Santiago Wanderers: Colours

-In its early years the color that characterised Wanderers were white with the initials "SW" stamped in black.
-These uniforms were hand-made (often by players' wives), which made the kits differ from each other.
+In its early years, Wanderers were primarily identified with white, with the initials "SW" displayed in black on the shirts.
+The uniforms were handmade, often by the players' wives, which resulted in noticeable variations between individual kits.

-In 1907 the team added a black diagonal band in the classic white uniform, although differences remained between the players' costumes.
-It remained until James McLean, an Englishman who had moved to Valparaiso a few years earlier, proposed shipping in uniforms from England, where kits were already manufactured specifically for football teams.
-With McLean's return to Valparaiso, Wanderers received twenty green kits and twenty white shorts, besides a black uniform for the goalkeepers.
-The explanation of the design change was that McLean, of Irish origin, decided to send kits with the colours of the Irish Football Association team.
-The first time Wanderers played with that kit was on 18 September 1908.
+In 1907, the club added a black diagonal band to its traditional white shirt, although differences between the players' uniforms remained.
+This continued until James McLean, an Englishman who had moved to Valparaíso several years earlier, proposed importing uniforms from England, where kits were already being manufactured specifically for football teams.

+Upon McLean's return to Valparaíso, Wanderers received twenty green shirts and twenty pairs of white shorts, as well as a black uniform for the goalkeeper.
+According to the traditional account of the change, McLean, who was of Irish origin, chose the colours of the Irish Football Association team.
+Wanderers first wore the new kit on 18 September 1908.

-Since then the team has maintained its home kit with some exceptions, where it was used a white shirt with thin green stripes in late 60s or in 2001 when Wanderers won its third league title.
+Since then, green has remained the club's traditional home colour, with only occasional variations.
+Among these was a white shirt with thin green stripes worn during the late 1960s and again in 2001, when Wanderers won their third league title.

-In 2007, a similar uniform was released to the ones used in 1965 and 1966, as a way to honour the 115 years of the institution.
+In 2007, the club introduced a kit similar to those worn in 1965 and 1966 to commemorate the institution's 115th anniversary.